jetmartin/responsive-lazy-loader/README.md

 You can also use Responsive Lazy Loader on Drupal using our Drupal Module : https://drupal.org/sandbox/jetmartin/2158105

-For more information please contact me @j_et_martin.
+For more information, please contact me @j_et_martin.

 ##Valtech